Start small. Invest more as you learn more. And never invest more than 5% of your net worth in startups—these investments are risky and illiquid.

 Startups change plans constantly.
 And they don't need your permission to do so.
 Plans and forecasts are not predictions about the future.

 You may not have the same rights as other investors, including the right to invest in future financings or a board seat.
-So your returns may not be as good as theirs.
+This means your returns may not be comparable to theirs.

 You must agree not to hold AngelList responsible for your losses or missed opportunities.